Participate in the Great Backyard Bird Count 2012

-In mid February, tens of thousands of bird watchers in the United States and Canada will team together to conduct the Great Backyard Bird Count.
-Jointly sponsored by the Cornell University Lab of Ornitholoy, the National Audubon Society and the Bird Studies of Canada, the Great Backyard Bird count is in its fifteenth year.
+In mid February, tens of thousands of bird watchers in the United States and Canada will team together to conduct the Great Backyard Bird Count (GBBC).
+Jointly sponsored by the Cornell University Lab of Ornithology, the National Audubon Society and the Bird Studies of Canada, the Great Backyard Bird count is in its sixteenth year.
+In 2013, the program was opened globally.

 Data collected provides valuable information about bird migration and changing bird populations across North America.
 John Fitzpatrick, Director of the Cornell Lab of Ornithology, says, “Already, with more than a decade of data in hand, the GBBC has documented changes in late-winter bird distributions.”